-Previously, I had dabbled in email marketing and web design before doing a bit of communications and branding for a nonprofit, and then I took a job as a social media marketing consultant.
+Previously, I had dabbled in email marketing and web design before doing a bit of communication and branding for a nonprofit, and then I took a job as a social media marketing consultant.
 So I did have some marketing experience, but definitely not enough to seamlessly design and execute a complex marketing strategy while managing a team of marketers.

 But those are always the most fun and exciting moments of your career, right?
-When someone believes in you and gives you once-in-a-lifetime opportunity to do something you might not be qualified to do on paper (even though deep-down you know you are perfect for it).
+When someone believes in you and gives you once-in-a-lifetime opportunity to do something you might not be qualified to do on paper (even though deep down you know you are perfect for it).